sebblonline/raspicam-control-qt/README.md

 ## Future plans

-* Add interface to receive configuration settings
+* Add configuration settings (image size, frame rate, etc.) and send them to the raspi
 * Build as mobile app
 * ...